JordanAlexanderWright/SC2BuildExtractor/README.md

 That application can be found here:
 https://github.com/Soule222/sc2BuildPractice

-This project is (mostly) fully functional with Terran, and will mostly work with Zerg and Protoss, but their supply counters are currently wrong and there may be some missing build items still.
+This project is fully functional with Terran, and will mostly work with Zerg and Protoss, but their supply counters are currently wrong and there may be some missing build items still.

 **Getting Started / Usage**